yiboyuntian97/WOS-admin/README.md

 # WOS-admin
-This is a back project of wechat-order,my first project of github
+This is a back project of work for restaurant ordered goods.